So you want to enter a new market?

 In order to enter a new market you will likely find that you need to translate existing documents for your new audiences.
 By doing so, you create a much closer relationship with prospective clients/consumers and increase your credibility.

 Failure to sense check translations can cause serious problems for brands - if they are so unfortunate as to cause offence to a culture, it can be very detrimental.
-One such faux-pas was made by telecoms company, Orange when they launched their famous slogan in Ireland - you can read more about it in our blog post here.
+We compiled a list of the 6 worst advertising fails by big brands in our blog post here.

 Cultural differences play a huge part in translating.
 It is a well-acknowledged fact that Americans for example, have a different sense of humour to the British – both speak the same language, but some things might not ‘translate’ from one audience to another.
 Some cultures expect formal address, such as Sir or Madam over more informal terms.
 This is why using a native translator is essential – they can pick up on phrases that might not have the same impact or meaning on a different consumer and highlight these to you to discuss an alternative.